ddella/FakeAPI/docker.md

 ```

 ## Custom network (optional)
 FakeAPI runs on a custom Docker network.
-This workshop is not about Docker custom network but I encourage you to run your containers in custom networks to get the added value of a DNS server.
+This workshop is not about Docker custom network but I you can't avoid to run this project in custom networks to get the added value of a DNS server.
 The following command was used to create the `backend` network.

 ```sh
 docker network create --driver=bridge --subnet=172.31.11.0/24 --ip-range=172.31.11.128/25 --gateway=172.31.11.1 backend